imagej/imagej.github.io/_pages/plugins/mamut/getting-started.md

 -   The numeric keypad numbers {% include key key='6' %}, {% include key key='9' %}, {% include key key='8' %}, {% include key key='7' %}, {% include key key='4' %}, {% include key key='1' %}, {% include key key='2' %} and {% include key key='3' %} are used to move as on a compass.
 -   {% include key key='+' %} zoom in.
 -   {% include key key='-' %} zoom out.
--   {% include key key='equals' %} restores the zoom to its default level.
+-   {% include key key='=' %} restores the zoom to its default level.

 The top-left part of the TrackScheme window shows the outline of the graph.
 The blue square represents the current view and can be resized and moved around.